codeoverflow-org/nodecg-io-docs/docs/samples/twitter.md

     After entering it, click save.

-3. Set the created twitter service instance to the service dependency of the twitter-timeline bundle.
+3. Set the sample's (`twitter-timeline`) dependency to be the newly created service instance (of type `twitter`).

-    Select the twitter-timeline bundle and the twitter service in the left bottom menu.
-Then select the service instance that should be used by the twitter-timeline bundle (in this case the name of the previously created twitter instance).

-4. Check the NodeCG logs
+4. Check the NodeCG logs:

     You should see an error or a success message and up to 50 Twitter messages tweeted by the user that is hardcoded in